cuga-rajal/opensim_apple_arm64/README.md

 **General Requirements to Run Opensim on Apple Silicon**

 An Apple computer with an M1 or M2 chip.
 Currently the entire line of Apple Macs are using these.
+Most of the setup process described here works the same on Intel macs.
+I will note where any steps are different for Intel.

 You will need to install libgdiplus.
 I recommend using the package manager Brew for this.

 To install Brew, run the following at the terminal:
 	/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-Next, use Brew to install libgdiplus, which is required for Opensimulator.
+Next, use Brew to install libgdiplus, which is required for Opensimulator.\
 	brew install mono-libgdiplus

 This will install about 30 packages which include prerequisites.
+On Big Sur through Ventura this process takes a few minutes.

+If you are on Catalina, the installation works, but it can take several hours since many of the components need to be compiled.
+Issue the above command and then bring a nice book to read at the coffee house while you wait for it to complete.

-To complete the installation, create a symbolic link:
+On an Apple Silicon computer, create a symbolic link:
 	sudo ln -s /opt/homebrew/Cellar/mono-libgdiplus/6.1_1/lib/libgdiplus.dylib /usr/local/lib/libgdiplus.dylib

-This link is required because on Apple Silicon, brew installs into /opt/homebrew/, but Dotnet uses /usr/local as a hard-coded path and ignores shell environments.
+This link is required because on Apple Silicon, brew installs into /opt/homebrew/ instead of /usr/local.
+Dotnet uses /usr/local as a hard-coded path and ignores shell environments.

-Download and install Dotnet6 SDK Installer for Arm64:
+Download and install Dotnet6 SDK Installer from the following site.
+Select arm64 or x86_64 depending on your architecture:
 	https://dotnet.microsoft.com/en-us/download/dotnet/6.0

 Download and install the latest stable Mysql Community Server:
 	https://dev.mysql.com/downloads/mysql/

-The Mysql website confuses many people, so I'm providing some details on this step:
-  - After selecting the DMG package, on the next screen, click “No thanks, just start my download.”
-  - After the file has downloaded, to open it, right-click on the DMG installer file and select Open.
-  - In the dialog that follows, click Open once again.
+On older macOS versions you will need to use a MySQL download from the past releases.
+Use the latest version that is compatible with your operating system.

-  - During installation, you will be prompted to choose Legacy or Secure encryption.
+During MySQL installation, you will be prompted to choose Legacy or Secure encryption.
 Select "Use Legacy Password Encryption” unless you know what you’re doing.
 Opensim does support Secure Encryption but this option is more complex to set up and is not needed for standalone or test systems.

 Mysql will work fine with the default settings, but if you want to change the settings, you can install a file at /private/etc/my.cnf and use MySQL Pref Pane